hhkaos/awesome-arcgis/CONTRIBUTING.md

 #### Start a new resource page

-It also would be useful if you could start a first draft of the resource page.
-You can check if there is any [resource template](./templates/README.md) you could use for that.
+You can start a resource page based on your needs or check [the existing issues](../../issues?q=is%3Aissue+is%3Aopen+label%3A%22content+needed%22) to help someone else.

+The first think you will have to do is decide in which folder you would place this resource page, to do that we encourage you to [explore the SUMMARY.md file](./SUMMARY.md).

+Afterwards and depending on the resource page you want you start, you might find [these resource templates](./templates/README.md) useful.

+In case you don't, start drafting it, think the structure (maybe you can get ideas from the other resource page templates) and start collecting links.

-> **Note**: remember you can try to reach an [ArcGIS Experts](https://esri-es.github.io/arcgis-experts/) to help you with it.
+> **Note**: remember  you can use [ArcGIS Search Engine](https://esri-es.github.io/arcgis-search/) to help you find great resources and you can try to reach an [ArcGIS Experts](https://esri-es.github.io/arcgis-experts/) to help you with it.

+And finally, if you think the structure you have built could be share by other resource pages, please create a [template](./templates/README.md) or [let us know](../../issues/new)

 #### Check existing links